beautyjoy/BJC-Teacher-Tracker/README.md

 - Feature: A application form for prospective teachers to request access to the platform
 - Functionality: Administrators are immediately notified of new applications via email
 - Feature: Administrators can validate or deny applicants with a button click
-- Functionality: An email is automatically sent to successful applicants notifyin
+- Functionality: An email is automatically sent to successful applicants notifying them of their acceptance to the teaching program
-- Feature:
-- Email automatically sent to teacher once they are validated by Admin
-- Separate Admin view that uses Google Auth as a login
+- Feature: A separate administrators' view that uses Google OAuth to allow logins from UC Berkeley-registered users (@berkeley.edu)
+- Functionality: Administrators can login to the dashboard to view unvalidated applications, statistics on validated applicants, and a list of current teachers
-- Admin view contains a statistics main page with the following information: table with newly submitted forms with buttons to delete or validate, tables for statistics about the schools and the courses teachers are teaching, a map with the locations of all the school teachers are a part of, and a separate page with all the validated forms.
+- Feature: The administrators' view contains a main page with -- buttons to delete or validate newly submitted forms -- tables for statistics about the schools and the courses current teachers are teaching -- a map with the locations of all the schools that teachers are a part of -- a separate page with all the validated teachers and their information

 ## Few Things to Know: